-I will not go into the details, but protein concentrates and isolates undergo heavy mechanical and chemical processing before becoming protein powder.
+I will not go into the details, but protein concentrates and isolates, which are listed as “pea protein” as opposed to “peas,” undergo heavy mechanical and chemical processing before becoming protein powder.
 Sometimes, manufacturers use chemical solvents like hexane to isolate (separate) the protein from the food.
 This means that what you end up putting into your body looks nothing like nature.
-There are a number of reasons why this is concerning.
-Keep reading to learn more.
+There are several reasons why this is a problem.

-Protein concentrates and isolates have been stripped of the nutrients that make food taste good.
+First of all, protein concentrates and isolates have been stripped of the nutrients that make food taste good.
 They therefore taste like chalk.
-In order to mask the chalkiness, manufacturers use food additives.
-This is why the average protein supplement contains 10+ ingredients.
+In order to mask the chalkiness, manufacturers use food additives, which is why the average protein supplement contains 10+ ingredients.
 It is also why protein supplements are so hard to digest.

-Ready-to-drink protein shakes are full of food additives like emulsifiers, stabilizers, and thickeners.
-Ingredients like these are required for shelf stability (to prevent the shake from spoiling on the shelf).
-This is why I highly recommend that you make your own protein shakes with protein powder.
-That said, not all protein powders are created equal, and many also contain lots of additives.
-Keep reading to learn how to pick an easy to digest protein powder.
+Ready-to-drink protein shakes are full of emulsifiers, stabilizers, thickeners, sweeteners, and flavors.
+Ingredients like these improve characteristics like taste, texture, and shelf stability, but can cause uncomfortable side effects and long-term gut damage (more about this soon).
+This is why I recommend that you make your own low carb protein shake with protein powder.
+That said, not all protein powders are created equal, and many contain the same additives found in ready-to-drink protein shakes!

 Here is a list of the most common food additives in protein supplements:

 When it comes to identifying food additives, go with your gut. 😉 As a rule of thumb, they are the ingredients that you cannot pronounce.
-Food additives are not the only thing to look out for when buying low carb protein powder, however.
+Food additives are not the only thing to look out for when buying protein supplements, however.
 There are several other ingredients that can upset your stomach.